-Introduction to Analysing Qualitative Interviews
+Introduction to Analysing Qualitative Data

-This course introduces the principles and practice of qualitative interview data analysis, with emphasis on thematic analysis.
-Our expert tutors will support you to develop and practice your analysis skills using a combination of practical online workshops, online group discussions, and lectures.
+This course will provide you with a good introduction to qualitative data analysis.
+Our expert tutors will support you to develop and practice your analysis skills using a combination of online lectures, group discussions, and practical online workshops.

 Content